Purchasing your new home in Punta Gorda

 After we sign the final sales contract, you'll begin working with your mortgage lender to close the loan.

 If you're pre-qualified, it shouldn't take very long at all.
 However, you need to keep in close contact with your mortgage lender.

 And I'll handle all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-Your lender will supply you with a Good Faith Estimate (GFE) outlining closing costs within three days of taking your application.
-The estimate rests on the loan amount, and RESPA requirements dictate that it has to involve all closing costs and fall within a narrow range of accuracy.
-I'll analyze the estimate and let you know if it all looks okay.
+The estimate depends on the loan amount, and RESPA requirements mandate that it has to include all closing costs and fall within a close range of accuracy.
+I'll examine the estimate and let you know if everything looks okay.

-Then it's time to close on your home.
-This should happen at a title company or escrow office and will most often be a smooth and peaceful affair.
+Then it's time to close on your house.
+This will likely occur at a title company or escrow office and will most often be a smooth and easygoing occurrence.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+It's time to move into your new house.
 Enjoy it.
-And if you have any questions, make sure you contact me at (941) 764-7585 or send me an e-mail.
+And if you need anything, make sure you call me at 9417647585 or e-mail me at .